Cyrtomium falcatum (Holly Fern) Indoor Care, Propagation and Common Problems

 Temperature and Humidity

-Average warmth between 15-240C is ideal for Holly Fern.
+Average warmth of 15-240C is ideal for Holly Fern.
 Room temperatures that are comfortable for you are ideal fot this fern.

-Japanese Holly Fern thrives under average room humidity.
+Japanese Holly Fern thrives under average room humidity of 50-55%.
 If the air is too dry especially where the room temperatures are high, set the pot on a wet pebble tray to increase humidity.
-Check out these techniques on how to raise humidity for houseplants.
+Learn more on how to elevate humidity for houseplants.

 Fertilizer